What Are Annuities?

 Guaranteed payments will go to your beneficiary in the event that you pass away before all your guaranteed payments are made.
 Life-contingent payments will only be made as long as you are living.
 We can purchase both types of payments.

 Along with payment structure, cash out options are also determined by specific riders that have been put in place on your annuity.
-Like a traditional insurance policy, riders can be added to your annuity.
+Like a traditional insurance policy, riders can be added to annuities.
 These modify the basic agreement, expanding or restricting the policy to give it the coverage and terms you want.

 Medical Annuity Riders

 A medical rider changes the scope of your annuity based on health or life events, providing additional benefits should the unexpected occur.
 Some common medical riders include:

 ● Death Benefits: In many cases, annuity payout is life contingent, meaning that the insurance company only continues payments for as long as the purchaser is living.
 A death benefit rider lets your family continue receiving installment payments, or accept the balance of your investment in the form of a cash payout.

 ● Long Term Care: This rider allows you to access the balance of your investment if you’re transferred to an assisted living community.